 Alternatively, use regular pickled jalapeños, or leave them out entirely, but in my opinion, they are the star of the show.

 The buttery crust ON TOP is the star of the show.
-There’s just too many things to like about this cornbread.
+There are just too many things to like about this cornbread.

 This recipe is a skillet cornbread from start to finish.
 But I’m not a big cast-iron-skillet fan.
 Not only are they heavy, but I think I can taste the skillet if the cornbread is left in there too long after baking.
 Maybe it’s just my skillet.

-Nevertheless, I’ll take this carbon steel fry pan any day over a cast iron skillet.
+Nevertheless, I’ll take a carbon steel fry pan any day over a cast-iron skillet.

-It’s lighter in weight but holds the heat just like an iron skillet.
-Carbon steel fry pans make the crispiest golden brown crust.
+It’s lighter in weight but holds the heat like an iron skillet.
+Carbon steel fry pans make the crispiest golden-brown crust.